 SANITY (Difficulty, Rules):

 The manual does not present any problem.
 You will have no difficulties learning the game or playing your first game.
 Nor does it present any type of ambiguity, everything is understood the first time.
 In this section the game is, in my opinion, perfect.
 It is ideal for all audiences, being able to play up to fifty people at the same time according to the game box.
 Ideal for large groups of players.

 DELUXE (Components, Design):

 It’s a decent game on an aesthetic level.
-I like both the design of the letters and the pages of the pad themselves.
+I like both the design of the cards and the paper sheets themselves.
 The size of the box and its design is very beautiful.
 I miss a pencil included.

 Journey to the Center of the Earth displayed on our board game mat: